JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Meeting Notes and Sprint Documentation.md

+<h2 align="center"> <b> Sprint Documentation </b> </h2>

-**Meeting Notes** – We mainly used Microsoft Teams for our meetings and then typed up a summary of our meeting on discord, so everyone had easy access to what tasks needed and completing and when ideally, they could be done for.
+**Meeting Notes** – We mainly used Microsoft Teams for our meetings and then typed up a summary of our meeting on discord, so everyone had easy access to what tasks needed and completing and when ideally they could be done for.

 **February**

 **March 5th, 2021**